 For honey mustard dressing

-- 1 tbsp lemon juice or wine vinegar
+- 1 tablespoon lemon juice or wine vinegar

-- 1 tsp Dijon mustard or grain mustard
+- 1 teaspoon Dijon mustard or grain mustard

 - Warm a small-medium skillet over a medium-high heat.
 When it's warm add the bacon and cook until gently brown and ideally crisp on both sides.